Ada-Developers-Academy/ada-build/preparing-to-code/environment-setup/README.md

 In the Ada Textbook curriculum we have an [installfest](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/installfest.md) prepared which will walk you through installing all the software required to start at Ada.

+**Make sure to complete the installfest exercise linked above**

-#### _macOS Mojave_, _macOS High Sierra_, _macOS Sierra_, or _OS X El Capitan_
+#### _macOS Catalina_, _macOS Mojave_, and _macOS High Sierra_

 _macOS_ (previously called _OS X_ and _Mac OS X_) is the name of the operating system found on Apple computers.
 Apple likes to give the versions of their operating systems odd names.
 They used to be big cats (Cheetah, Puma, Jaguar, Panther, Tiger, Leopard, Snow Leopard, Lion, and Mountain Lion).
-Now it's...
-I don't even know.
-Anyway, the three most recent versions are _macOS Mojave_, _macOS High Sierra_, and _macOS Sierra_.
-For Ada, your computer must be running one of these versions of macOS/OS X, with preference given to _Mojave_.
+Now it's... location in California... whatever.
+Anyway, the three most recent versions are _macOS Catalina_, _macOS Mojave_, and _macOS High Sierra_.
+For Ada, your computer must be running one of these versions of macOS/OS X, with preference given to _Catalina_.

 To check your version of macOS/OS X, click the Apple icon at the far left edge of toolbar at the top of the screen.
 From there, choose _About This Mac_.
 That'll open a window with lots and lots of information about your computer.
 Right at the top, in big type, is the current version of macOS/OS X.